Lemoncode/master-frontend-lemoncode/03-bundling/01-webpack/13-typescript/README.md

 npm start
 ```

-- Altough it doesn't complain transpiling, if we take a look to the imports we
+- Although it doesn't complain when transpiling, if we take a look to the imports we
-  can see there are marked as error in VSCode, typescript does not know how to
+  can see there are errors marked in VSCode, typescript does not know how to
   import a css file, we can just declare it as a module.

 _./src/declaration.d.ts_